Reporting of medical device malfunction, failure and deficiencies

-Medical devices could be anything from crutches to surgical instruments used in hospitals.
-In Denmark, there are more than 500,000 different types of devices that are of substantial benefit or even vital importance to many medical device users.
+Medical devices could be anything from crutches, wheelchairs and glasses to diagnostic analyses, pacemakers, mobile phone apps and state-of-the-art surgical devices and appliances used in hospitals.
+In Denmark, there are more than 500,000 different types of devices many of which make a huge or even vital difference for those who need them.

-If, on the other hand, the devices start malfunctioning or are used in the wrong way, the consequences could be serious.
-And for this reason, it is important that the authorities are informed if a medical device does not work as intended or if errors or other problems occur as the consequences for patients or healthcare professionals could be serious.
+If these devices start malfunctioning, fail or are used in the wrong way, the consequences could therefore be serious.
+That's why it is important that manufacturers and authorities are informed if a medical device does not work as intended or if errors or other problems occur as it could have serious consequences for patients or healthcare professionals.

-Healthcare professionals' reporting of incidents with medical devices (in Danish, opens in a new window)
+Healthcare professionals: form for reporting medical device incidents (in Danish, opens in a new window)

 We are the data controller - how to contact us